tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Operational Decision Manager (ODM) Source Config

-The IBM Operational Decision Manager (ODM) source configuration plug-in includes steps to complete the following tasks:
-    * Import a ruleApp from a Classic Rule Project in IBM Decision Center as a component version *(Version 3 and prior)*
+The IBM Operational Decision Manager (ODM) source configuration plug-in includes steps to complete the following tasks:   * Import a ruleApp from a Classic Rule Project in IBM Decision Center as a component version *(Version 3 and prior)* * Import a Project archive from Decision Services as a component version *(Version 4 and later)*

 ---